Rural Manufacturing Survival and Its Role in the Rural Economy

 Between 2001 and 2015, a period that included the 2001 and 2007-09 recessions, manufacturing employment fell by close to 30 percent, however.
 Because of manufacturing’s prevalence in rural America, this decline hit rural areas disproportionately hard.
 A better understanding of the factors affecting the survival of rural manufacturing plants may help develop strategies to retain these jobs.

 Manufacturing Remains an Important Source of Employment in Rural America

 The manufacturing sector’s share of employment and earnings in rural (nonmetro) areas began to exceed its share in urban (metro) areas in the 1980s, when import competition forced domestic manufacturers to lower costs.
 Wages, property taxes, and land prices are generally lower in rural areas.
-And despite the sector’s declining employment since the 1950s, manufacturing jobs still represented 14 percent of rural private nonfarm jobs in 2015 (compared to 7 percent for urban).
+And despite the sector’s declining employment share since the 1940s, manufacturing jobs still represented 14 percent of rural private nonfarm jobs in 2015 (compared to 7 percent for urban).
 As a share, manufacturing earnings are even more important to rural America.
 Manufacturing earnings represented 21 percent of rural private nonfarm earnings in 2015 (compared to 11 percent for urban).